PranavPatil-21/FoodLoverRestaurant/README.md

 # FoodLoverRestaurant
-This is a very basic website of the Restaurant serving Breakfast's build using HTML+CSS+JS
+This is a very basic website of the Restaurant serving Breakfast build using HTML+CSS+JS (This website is build just for learning purpose)